top of page

 At Myo Speech & Feeding Center, we help families understand what’s happening beneath the surface so feeding can become more effective, more comfortable, and less stressful for everyone involved.

-We provide infant feeding therapy in Weymouth, MA for babies experiencing feeding challenges related to latch, coordination, oral function, and feeding efficiency.
+We provide infant feeding therapy in Weymouth, MA for babies experiencing feeding challenges related to latch, coordination, oral function, tethered oral tissues, and feeding efficiency.

 Common Reasons Families Reach Out